evans22j/Covid--19-Data-App/README.md

 ## Acknowledgments

-- Thanks to microverse for this project.
+- Original design idea by Nelson Sakwa on [Behance](https://creativecommons.org/licenses/by-nc/4.0/). for this project.

 ## 📝 License